What Is Tyler Perry's Net Worth and Salary?

 Perry legally changed his first name at the age of 16 in order to distance himself from his abusive father, Emmitt Perry, Sr. However, years later, a DNA test revealed that Emmitt Sr. was not Perry's biological father.

-Although unmarried, Perry has been in a relationship with model and social activist Gelila Bekele since 2009.
-In November 2014, Bekele gave birth to their son Aman Tyler Perry.
+Although unmarried, Perry began a relationship with model and social activist Gelila Bekele in 2009, and in November 2014, Bekele gave birth to their son, Aman Tyler Perry.
 In December 2020, Perry announced he was single.

 Outside of television and film, Perry supports a number of charitable causes and frequently lends resources to those in need.
-For example, in 2009, Perry sponsored 65 children from a Philadelphia day camp to visit Walt Disney World.
-In February 2023 it was reported that Perry was donating $2.75 million to help pay property taxes for low-income senior homeowners in Atlanta, Georgia.
+For example, in 2009, Tyler sponsored 65 children from a Philadelphia day camp to visit Walt Disney World.
+In February 2023, it was reported that Perry was donating $2.75 million to help pay property taxes for low-income senior homeowners in Atlanta, Georgia.

-In 2022, Tyler Perry was inducted into the Black Music & Entertainment Walk of Fame.
+In 2022, Tyler was inducted into the Black Music & Entertainment Walk of Fame.

 Controversy

-The Writers Guild of America, West filed unfair labor practice charges with the National Labor Relations Board, alleging that Tyler Perry Studios unlawfully fired four writers in October 2008 in retaliation of their attempt to get a union contract.
+The Writers Guild of America, West, filed unfair labor practice charges with the National Labor Relations Board, alleging that Tyler Perry Studios unlawfully fired four writers in October 2008 in retaliation for their attempt to get a union contract.
 The dispute was settled a month later.

 $100 Million Atlanta Mansion